-Formed in 2011, MiXt is a versatile, dynamic, and vibrant chamber group comprised of award-winning soloists on the Young Concert Artists roster.
-Performing in a variety of configurations, the trio consists of clarinetist José Franch-Ballester, violinist Bella Hristova, and pianist Ran Dank.
-These dazzling soloists and accomplished chamber musicians of diverse backgrounds entice audiences with engaging programs.
-Their inaugural season will feature a premiere of a new work written by the 2012-14 YCA Composer-in-Residence and will include debuts in New York at Merkin Hall in the Summis Auspiciis Concert, and in Washington, DC at the Kennedy Center – both in the Young Concert Artists Series – as well as performances and educational residencies across the country. miXt holds the Helen F. Whitaker Chamber Music Chair of YCA.
+MiXt is a versatile, dynamic, and vibrant chamber group under the artistic leadership of Jose Franch-Ballester, featuring award-winning soloists on the Young Concert Artists roster.
+Performing in a variety of configurations, the trio consists of clarinetist Jose Franch-Ballester, violinist Benjamin Beilman, and pianist Ran Dank.
+These dazzling soloists and accomplished chamber musicians of diverse backgrounds inspire audiences with engaging programs.
+In its inaugural season, miXt made its New York Debut at Merkin Hall in the Summis Auspiciis Concert and its Washington, DC debut at the Kennedy Center, both in the Young Concert Artists Series.
+MiXt holds the Helen F. Whitaker Chamber Music Chair of YCA.

 Spanish clarinetist Jose Franch-Ballester is a soloist and chamber musician of “poetic eloquence” (The New York Sun) and “technical wizardry” (The New York Times) in great demand.
 As a graduate of Lincoln Center’s CMS Two program, he is regularly invited back to perform with The Chamber Music Society of Lincoln Center, as well as frequent appearances at Chamber Music Northwest, Music from Angel Fire, and internationally at the Cartagena Festival Internacional de Música, and the Young Concert Artists Festival at Nexus Hall in Tokyo.
 As concerto soloist Mr. Franch-Ballester has appeared with numerous orchestras including the Orchestra of St. Luke’s, the BBC Concert Orchestra, the Santa Barbara Chamber Orchestra, and in Spain with the Orquesta de Radio y Television Española and the Orquesta Sinfonica Castellon.
 In 2010 he was awarded Cannes’ MIDEM/IAMA Prize for Outstanding Young Artist and received a coveted Avery Fisher Career Grant in 2008.
 He earned a Bachelor of Music from The Curtis Institute of Music in 2005, working with Donald Montanaro and Pamela Frank.